 Not long after, Jodie was told to get in touch with the team here at Sunset Vets.
 Maple was a very special sunset client.
 Endlessly cheeky, she stole Dr Jackie’s heart.
 She had lived a beautiful, but battle-filled life and it was decided that her goodbye should be one without any struggle.
 Maple Cherry had a peaceful and gentle passing with Dr Jackie’s help.
 She said her final goodbyes at home surrounded by Jodie, Nick, Phoebe and Jodie’s friend Tracey on the 12th of September, 2016.
 They opted for private cremation and had their girl returned to them by the team at Pet Rest.

 One year on and our hearts still break for Jodie.
 Maple was taken far too soon, but Jodie made sure that she received enough love in her life to rival any golden oldie.
 She lived a big life in her short years.
 Memories of Maple and the love she brought still fill Jodie’s home.
 Jodie even won a beautiful water colour of Maple when Caroline at Perth Life Casting ran a competition to create a Greyhound Christmas card design.
-Maple was chosen from approximately 50 greyhounds as, like us, Caroline wanted to share Maple's story.
+Maple was chosen from approximately 50 greyhounds as, like us, Caroline wanted to share Maple’s story.
 Proceeds of the cards sold went to Greyhound Adoptions W.A.
-(You can see the beautiful image below.)
+(You can see the beautiful image above.)

 The unconditional love and support Jodie gave her girl is a true inspiration.
 Jodie – thank you for rescuing Maple in the first place when she technically shouldn’t have survived.
 Thank you for not giving up when she broke her leg and thank you for your braveness in the face of her diagnosis with bone cancer.
 You are truly amazing.